marshall619/marshall619/README.md

 -->
 ### About me :
 * I'm an software developer with a focus on android with kotlin .
-* Currently im live in iran .
+* Currently live in iran .
 * Learning computer science in birjand university.

 ### 📫 How to reach me :